Mcootauc/Feather-Finder/README.md

 # How to setup

-CD into FeatherFinder, and run the following command in the terminal.
+CD into the FeatherFinder folder, and run the following command in the terminal.

 `npm install`